Titans Week: Getting healthy before a big battle with the Steelers

 Midweek brought more good news for the Titans as cornerback Adoree’ Jackson was designated for return, allowing him to start practicing with the team.
 Jackson was placed on injured reserve with a knee injury before the season opener against the Broncos.

 The return to practice opens a 21-day window for the team to decide about activating him.
-The only way he will play against the Steelers, if if the Titans activate him on Saturday.
+He has not been activated to play on Sunday vs. the Steelers.

 The Titans had full participation for Friday’s practice at St. Thomas Sports Park and no player is listed as ‘OUT’ for Sunday’s game.